leash training for dog

 Dog Shows Fear or Anxiety

-If your dog demonstrates fear or anxiety during leash training, employ desensitization techniques and positive reinforcement to make them feel much more at ease with what's happening.
+If your dog demonstrates fear or anxiety during leash training, employ desensitization techniques and positive reinforcement to make them feel more at ease with what's happening.

-Have your dog exposed to the thing that makes them quiver (such as the leash) at a low level of intensity such that they're not really expressing any persistent nervousness or upset (that's “low-level” in the sense of amount and kind of perceived threat).
+Have your dog exposed to the thing that makes them quiver (such as the leash) at a low level of intensity such that they're not expressing any persistent nervousness or upset (that's “low-level” in the sense of amount and kind of perceived threat).

 Tips for Successful Leash Training